Universal Geneve 881101/01 “Eric Clapton”

 Few Universal Geneve 881101/01 are shown with box, and fewer still with any original papers.

 Most boxes found with the Universal Geneve 881101/01 have Universal Geneve logo from a later period than the production of the 881101/01.
 It is possible these boxes were provided at the time of first sale if the watch was not purchased for a period after initial production, but given how often boxes (and papers) are bought and sold by collectors, I would assume they are not original to the watch.
-I believe that boxes were selected based on whatever inventory was at the retailer at time of sale, rather than paired with a specific watch.
+I do believe that boxes were selected based on whatever inventory was at the retailer at time of sale, rather than paired with a specific watch.

-1. The first is a rectangular red box with rounded edges, a cream-colored interior lid with red print for U in a square logo and ‘UNIVERSAL GENEVE’.
+1. Rectangular red box with rounded edges, a cream-colored interior lid with red print for U in a square logo and ‘UNIVERSAL GENEVE’.
 ‘UNIVERSAL’ appears in gold text on the lid of the box.

-2. The other is the more common that we see on other Universal Geneve’s of the period, which is a flat, square design.
+2. The more common that we see on other Universal Geneve’s of the period, which is a flat, square design.
 This box is red on the hinged lid with U within a square logo in gold, black for the bottom half of the box with ‘UNIVERSAL GENEVE’ in gold print.
 The interior lid is cream-colored with logo featuring the U within a square in gold, and ‘UNIVERSAL GENVEVE’ and ‘le couturier de la montre’ text in red.

 We also see a box style, in red with a gold square logo with U. I am more skeptical that this was included with the Universal Geneve 881101/01, so am withholding any more comment as yet.